-Web based EMR software has the ability to accommodate your increased needs as they come up without adopting new software.
-On-premise EMR systems aren’t as scalable since you purchase a single version of the software.
+Web based EHR software has the ability to accommodate your increased needs as they come up without adopting new software.
+On-premise EHR systems aren’t as scalable since you purchase a single version of the software.
 Switching to a new software to accommodate your needs is both time-consuming and costly, so it’s best to choose a single software that can grow with you.

 - Personal Note-Taking